Updated policies 8/20/2024:

 ~Fabric and project selections~

-I provide a selection of fabrics for the beginner projects, but when the student has a different style, they are free to bring in their own fabrics.
-When a student is ready to start making clothing, they will need to supply their own fabrics for their own style.
-I will update you on the fabric that they will need to bring in themselves and how to pre-wash beforehand.
+When a student is ready to start making clothing and other advanced items, they will need to supply their own fabrics and notions for their project or will have the option for me to supply it at a project supply fee.
+I will update you on the fabric that they will need to bring in and how to pre-wash beforehand and any needed notions.